 4 – Give Them Treats

-Like complimenting, treating your dog with a special, tasty treat will make them happier.
-Be careful of giving treats without reason, every single thing you give to your dog must make them feel its special and that they earned it.
+Like complimenting, treating your dog with special, tasty treats will make them happier.
+Be careful of giving treats without reason, every single thing you give to your dog must make them feel special and that they earned it.

 5 – Play Some Children Games